fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ### 1. Workspace and Metadata Extraction
 - Retrieves information about Power BI workspaces, datasets, data sources, reports, report pages, and apps.
 - Exports the extracted metadata into a structured Excel workbook with separate worksheets for each entity.
+- Read-Only Required
 - <img width="1255" alt="image" src="https://github.com/user-attachments/assets/515ce3e5-ec56-467a-a421-9da05889eaa5">

 ### 2. Model Backup and Metadata Extract
 - Saves exported models in a structured folder hierarchy based on workspace and dataset names.
 - Leverages Tabular Editor 2 and C# to extract the metadata and output within an Excel File.
+- You must have edit rights on the related model.
+Works with all Pro, Premium Capacity, Fabric Capacity workspaces.
+Both XMLA and non-XMLA models.
 <img width="695" alt="image" src="https://github.com/user-attachments/assets/c3e021b8-6dfe-40c9-bfa5-b9d4471a8fa3">

 ### 3. Report Backup and Metadata Extract
 - Backs up reports from Power BI workspaces, cleaning report names and determining file types (`.pbix` or `.rdl`) for export.
 - Leverages Tabular Editor 2 and C# to extract the Visual Object Layer metadata and output within an Excel File (credit to @m-kovalsky for initial work on this)
+- You must have edit rights on the related report.
+Works with all Pro, Premium Capacity, Fabric Capacity workspaces.
 - <img width="554" alt="image" src="https://github.com/user-attachments/assets/cf88aac7-6f32-445a-96c7-6bc36fcab9aa">

 ### 4. Dataflow Backup and Metadata Extract
 - Extracts dataflows from Power BI workspaces, formatting and organizing their contents, including query details.
 - Leverages PowerShell to parse and extract the metadata and output within an Excel File.
+- Works with all Pro, Premium Capacity, Fabric Capacity workspaces.
 - <img width="542" alt="image" src="https://github.com/user-attachments/assets/67e83016-4bc7-4cf5-8d94-1a9779aad6d8">

 ### 5. Power BI Governance Model
 - Combines extracts into a Semantic Model to allow easy exploring, impact analysis, and governance of all Power BI Reports, Models, and Dataflows across all Workspaces
+- Works for anyone who runs the script and has at least 1 model and report.
+Dataflow not required.
 - Public example (limited due to no filter pane): https://app.powerbi.com/view?r=eyJrIjoiYzkzNWZlYWItMDc4OS00YTE2LTg0YTYtZTc3MDdlYzUwMzUxIiwidCI6ImUyY2Y4N2QyLTYxMjktNGExYS1iZTczLTEzOGQyY2Y5OGJlMiJ9)

 ..